Wang Ping (Three Kingdoms): Appraisal and death

 Chen Shou, who wrote Wang Ping's biography in the Records of the Three Kingdoms (Sanguozhi), appraised him as follows: "Wang Ping was loyal and brave yet lived a strict lifestyle...
 Along with Huang Quan, Li Hui, Lü Kai, Ma Zhong, Zhang Ni, It was thanks to their qualities that they were all well known through the empire and because they seized the opportunity given to them that they left strong legacies."

-As Wang Ping came from a humble background and had spent most of his life in the military, he received very little education.
+As Wang Ping came from a humble background and spent most of his life in the military, he received very little education.
 He could not write a single word and could read only a mere 10 words or so.
-Whenever he needed to write reports, he would dictate it to his clerk yet the reports were all rational and insightful.
+Whenever he needed to write reports, he would dictate the content to his clerk, yet the reports were all rational and insightful.
 As he feared that others would ridicule him for his inability to read, he looked down on himself and belittle his own achievements and reputation.
-However, in his free time; he liked having others read him the Shiji and Hanshu’s various Annals and Biographies and could discuss them fluently.
+However, in his free time, he liked having others narrate to him the various Annals and Biographies in the Shiji and Hanshu, and could discuss them fluently.

-Wang Ping was known to strictly obey the law and for his discipline; he never cracked jokes.
-Apart from narrating stories, he hardly spoke and would simply meditate in his command tent from morning until dusk and then fall asleep without the appearance of a military General.
-Wang Ping's position in the north was comparable to that of Deng Zhi of the east and Ma Zhong of the south.
-The three of them had great achievements and reputation.
+Wang Ping was known to strictly obey the law and for his discipline.
+He never cracked jokes or took situation lightly.
+From morning until dusk, his conduct was upright.
+He would also always appeared dressed as a military general.
+At the time, Wang Ping was in the north, Deng Zhi was in the east and Ma Zhong was in the south.
+The three of them had outstanding achievements and reputation.

 Wang Ping died in 248.
-His son, Wang Xun (王訓), inherited his marquis title and marquisate.
+His son, Wang Xun (王訓), inherited his father's title and became the next Marquis of Anhan (安漢侯).